games647/ChangeSkin/README.md

 * Lightweight
 * Easy to use
 * Implemented cache to benefit performance
-* Nearly no mojang ratelimits due to caching
+* Nearly no mojang rate limits due to caching
 * No client modification needed
 * Possibility to set a standard skin